thegavs/openhab-trains/OpenHab/install guide/Install.md

 ** 5. Connect to server**

-In a web browser connect to http://ipaddress:8080  you should see various screens.
+In a web browser connect to http://ipaddress:8080 the first time you connect you should see a screen asking you to select "simple standard expert demo"  select the expert option then you should see various screens.

 ![ ](./openhab2.png  "start screen")